askowno/RLE_terr/README.md

 R tidy script ([RLE2024_A2b.qmd](RLE2024_A2b.qmd)) in Quarto format showing how land cover change metrics [(LCC_terr/outputs/lc7_rall.csv)](askowno/LCC_terr/ouputs/lc7_rall.csv) from the Land Cover Change workflow ([LCC_terr](askowno/LCC_terr/LC_change_7class_veg24.qmd)) were ingested and summarised, and then used in assessment of RLE Criterion A2b.

 For Criterion A2b the key metrics relate to the rate of habitat loss (decline in ecosystem extent), and the use of these to project ecosystem extent forward to 2040, and then assess the proportion of 1990 extent that will be lost over a 50 year period to 2040.
 This information is used to assess Criterion A2b for each ecosystem type.
-The results are captured in wide ([outputs/results_A2b.csv](outputs/results_A2b.csv)) format.
+The results for A2 and B1irod and B2irod are captured in wide ([outputs/results_A2b.csv](outputs/results_A2b.csv)) format.

 1. Compute the absolute rate of decline in ecosystem extent (ARD) over the period 1990 to 2022, the period 1990-2014, 2014-2022 and 2018-2022 (to provide recent trend).
 2. This ARD can be used to estimate ecosystem extent in 2040 to allow for computation of Criterion A2b (recent and ongoing declines).
 The simplest approach is to calculate the rate of decline in natural extent per year and then multiply by 50 to get the projected extent in 2040 (i.e. ext2040 = ARD9022 / 32 \* 50 ).